robocorp/llmstatemachine/README.md

 agent play such games.
 This showcases how the library can be applied to scenarios where you need to make decisions with limited information.
-Also note that the game mechanisms are not forced, agent can do illegal moves.
+Also note that the game mechanisms are not forced and agent can do illegal moves.

 ```python
 import random